Last Updated on January 14, 2024 by Kelly

 Yaletown and George Wainborn Park

 Prior to the city’s expansion, Yaletown was an industrial area filled with brick warehouses.
 Today, it’s a trendy neighborhood with lots of shops, restaurants, and galleries.
 You might be interested in the Engine 347 Pavilion to see the historic train engine.

 George Wainborn Park is located just south of Yaletown and has beautiful views of the Vancouver city skyline.

 Once you are starting to get a bit of an appetite, take the Aquabus (Hornby Street Ferry Terminal) to Granville Island.
 (The ferry terminal is just a short 7 minute walk from George Wainborn Park.)

 View this post on Instagram

 The Granville Island Public Market has over 50 vendors and some pretty incredible foods to try!
-We wrote an entire post about what to eat at Granville Island Public Market (linked here).
+We wrote all about our trip to the Granville Island Public Market.
 Be sure to check that post out if you are planning on visiting!